-Listening, Gay Marriage and Lessons for Changing Minds
+Listening, Same-Sex Marriage and Lessons for Changing Minds

 A pro-gay marriage rally in Sacramento in 2008.
 A recent study showed that engaging opponents to gay marriage in a dialogue about the issue was effective in changing minds.